mrulke/kubeturbo/docs/design/actions/move.md

    The cloned pod **podA** has everything except the labels and podName of the original Pod.
    Since **podA** has no labels, no controller will try to adopt it.

- 2. Delete the original Pod
+ 2. Delete the original Pod after the pod in 1) is ready

    Once the original Pod get deleted, the controller will create another new Pod **podB**.